Complete intersection varieties with ample cotangent bundles: Ampleness of the cotangent bundle of general complete intersections

-Formally, if one forgets that \(N-2c\) could be negative, one can think of \(\Y\) as the universal family of complete intersections of codimension \(N-2c\) and multi-degree \((\delta_{1},\delta_{1},\dots,\delta_{c},\delta_{c})\) parametrized by \(\G\).
-Keeping this in mind, thanks a result of Benoist (see Section~\ref{sse:exc} below), we obtain a key ingredient needed in our proof, namely the fact that the locus of elements in \(\G\) that parametrize positive dimensional schemes is of large codimension in \(\G\).
+Observe that, since \(2c\geq N\), the projection \(\rho\colon\Y\to\G\) is generically finite, and might be not surjective.
+One can however think of \(\Y\), at least formally, as the universal family of ``complete intersections'' of codimension \(2c\) and multi-degree \((\delta_{1},\delta_{1},\dotsc,\delta_{c},\delta_{c})\) parametrized by \(\G\).
+Having this in mind, thanks to a result of Benoist (see Sect.~\ref{se:Olivier} below), we will obtain a key ingredient needed in our proof to pull back the positivity by \(\varPsi\), namely the fact that the locus of elements in \(\G\) that parametrize positive dimensional schemes is of large codimension in \(\G\).